gazzen/Team-Pluto/README.md

 Danyal
 - working on JS coding
 - blocking:no blocking
-- NS: doing research to fix the stuff
+- NS: doing research to fix the JavaScript Logic

 Shavin
 -start working into project